 The system is designed to be open, accessible, transparent, and, above all, welcoming to residents.
 In order to continue drawing the interest and commanding the respect of beneficiaries, the space must remain welcoming and warm, featuring a frequently-rotated stock of good-quality clothes, and a clean and pleasant waiting area.
 Confidence must be built.
 Shelves and clothes racks must remain generously stocked so as to break the illusion of scarcity.
 The continued abundant stocking of shelves with a variety of high-quality products, spells the difference between a distribution system that breeds worry and uncertainty as to the date or adequacy of the next distribution; and one that generates comfort, mutual trust, and comity between recipients and responders.

 Instead of mass catered food which rarely meets the nutritional or taste needs of the residents, Elpida Home has built a kitchen and food distribution space onsite.
 The kitchen is open 10am-8:30pm allowing the families to cook meals for themselves.
 Food is distributed in the mornings from 10am-1:30pm, Tues - Sat.
-This gives not only a sense of agency but normalcy, as the scent of the days cooking fills the falls.
+This gives not only a sense of agency but normalcy, as the scent of the days cooking fills the walls.
 It has also proven a much more economically viable solution.